galaxysd/GalaxyCodeBases/etc/Windows/py-kms/README.md

 # Dependencies
 - Python 2.7.x or Python 2.6.x with the "argparse" module installed.
+- If the "pytz" module is installed, the "Request Time" in the verbose output will be converted into local time.
+Otherwise, it will be in UTC.

 # Usage
 - To start the server, execute `python server.py [listen_address] [port]`.
 The default listening address is `0.0.0.0` (all interfaces) and the default port is `1688`.